bradtiltonnow/ccl1200-k23/guidebook.md

 3. After the update set is installed, add the **x_snc_flt_mgmt.user** role to your admin user and logout and back in.

-## Finished App

-You can find an update set with this lab complete through the likes section of the challenge exercise at:
+You can find an update set with this lab at: [FleetMgmtAppvComplete.xml](files/FleetMgmtAppvComplete.xml)

-## Github Info
+## Setting up your PDI for this lab with Github

-You can also find the base application, completed exercises, and the completed app at this github repo:
+You can also find the base application, completed exercises, and the completed app in different branches of this github repo: [k23-CCL1200-K23-app](https://github.com/ServiceNowEvents/k23-CCL1200-K23-app).
+You can fork the repo and then pull the main branch of the app into your PDI to start.